-A Pilot Study of SGI-110 in Combination with an Allogeneic Colon Cancer Cell Vaccine (GVAX) and Cyclophosphamide (CY) in Metastatic Colorectal Cancer (mCRC) as Maintenance Therapy
+A Pilot Study of SGI-110 in Combination with an Allogeneic Colon Cancer Cell Vaccine (GVAX) and Cyclophosphamide (CY) in Metastatic Colorectal Cancer (mCRC)

 This research is being done to look for an appropriate dose and to test the effectiveness (anti-tumor activity) and safety of the investigational colon cancer vaccine called GVAX either in combination with cyclophosphamide and SGI-110or alone in people with advanced colorectal cancer.
 We want to see if the vaccine can help your body's immune system recognize and attack your own colorectal cancer cells.